Standard Form Of Equation Of Parabola

 5. Relate Parabolas to Real-World Applications:

 Think about how parabolas are used in everyday life, from satellite dishes to suspension bridges.
-This will help you appreciate the practical significance of the standard form of equation of parabola.
+Day to day, this will help you appreciate the practical significance of the standard form of equation of parabola.
 Consider how the shape of a satellite dish concentrates radio waves at the focus, or how the parabolic shape of a bridge distributes weight evenly.

 6. Master Completing the Square: